stealjs/steal-tools/doc/grunt-export.md

 `steal-export` is a Grunt [multi-task](http://gruntjs.com/creating-tasks#multi-tasks) that is used to build library projects to a variety of formats.
-For example, to load a "main" module and transpile it and all of its dependencies (except jQuery) to AMD and CommonJS with debug output:
+For example, to load a "main" module and transpile it, and all of its dependencies (except jQuery), to AMD and CommonJS with debug output:

     grunt.initConfig({
       "steal-export": {